ArduPilot/ardupilot_wiki/common/source/docs/common-auxiliary-functions.rst

    <td><strong>Parachute 3Pos</strong></td>
    <td>

 Switch pulled low disables the :ref:`parachute <common-parachute>`.
 Switch in middle enables the parachute for automatic release.
-Switch pulled high triggers release of the parachute as long as vehicle is not landed or too low.
+Switch pulled high triggers release of the parachute as long as the vehicle is not landed or too low.

 .. raw:: html